Why Manaslu Circuit Trek

 Trekking and adventure in Nepal differ depending upon the place and season you choose for the trip.
 Nepal has a trekking region that ranges from comparatively lower prices to higher ones as well.
 Also, the trek is based on the group size and number of days the trekkers choose to trek.
 When it is in the Himalayan region, the price for the accommodation and food is almost the same no matter where you choose to trek.
 However, compared to the popular trekking trails such as Everest Base Camp Trek and Annapurna Base Camp Trek, Manaslu Circuit Trek Cost is less expensive and affordable.

 The facilities of accommodation are limited yet optimal.
 The food choices are similar to finite options on the menu.
-As you reach up higher in altitude, the price for food and accommodation increases.
+As you reach a higher altitude, the price for food and accommodation increases.
 This is because of the difficulty in carrying goods in transportation in the remote Himalayan region.
 As there are no proper facilities of transportation in the upper region, people have to carry the goods by themselves taking a whole day.
-Despite the increase in food, it is, however, affordable than the overall cost incurred in other popular treks.
+Despite the increase in food, it is, however, more affordable than the overall cost incurred in other popular treks.
 Before there was a camping arrangement due to the fewer number of tea houses but now with the increased number of tea houses, most people don’t opt for camping.
 Instead, people choose to enjoy and relax at the end of the day with a subtle warm sleep in the beds of the teahouses

 Facts about Manaslu Circuit Trek